ternaustralia/cmrset-examples/tds-examples/README.md

 ### Script Parameters

-The following parameters are configurable on all of the CMRSET AET downloading scripts provided here:
+The following parameters are configurable on all of the CMRSET AET downloading scripts provided here.
+Parameters can be modified directly within the scripts or may be set via environment variables.
+If environment variable values are set, then they will take precedence ofve the values defined within the scripts.

 #### TERN_API_KEY
 Your TERN API Key which is used to authenticate to TERN Data Services.